muxinc/hls-subtitles-vexillographer/README.md

 ![HLS Tools](https://banner.mux.dev/HLS%20Vexillographer.svg)

+> [!NOTE]
+> We routinely archive repositories that were created for blog posts and articles but haven't received an update in a while.
+That doesn't mean there's anything _wrong_ with the contents of the repo, just that it might be a little dusty.

 # HLS subtitles vexillographer

 A simple proxy service which manipulates subtitles flags (AUTOSELECT, FORCED, and DEFAULT) in HLS manifests hosted in Mux Video.